daveaglick/Scripty/Readme.md

 }}");
 ```

-This will output the following generated code:
+Given the above script named `script.csx`, the following generated code will be output to `script.cs`:

 ```
 class Foo